joshua-m-david/jerichoencryption/README.md

 - Keep code in the same style throughout the project.
 - Tabs for indentation, spaces for alignment.
 - Do not write obfuscated code or submit minified code.
 Use meaningful variable names.
-- Aim for quality comments every 2-3 lines explaining exactly what the code is doing and why.
+- Aim for quality comments every 1-3 lines explaining exactly what the code is doing and why.
 - Comments are a critical part of the code, keep them up to date with the code.
 - The project currently uses QUnit and PHPUnit for unit testing.
 Make sure any new feature or function you write has corresponding unit test cases.
 - Ideally submit small changes with corresponding unit tests if necessary.
 - All existing unit tests must still pass and the program must still be fully functional.
 - Sign your commits with your GnuPG key.
+Your public key should be on a blockchain e.g. in keybase.io or Namecoin.

 Setting up the development environment:
 - Download the code from the site.